 The phrase "death tax" is commonly used by the media to refer to an estate tax, an inheritance tax or both.
 It has no legal basis.
 Legislatively, it doesn't really exist.

 The death tax can be any tax that's imposed on the transfer of property after someone's death, whether that tax is based on the total value of the decedent's estate or the value of a single bequest.

 Although beneficiaries are responsible for paying the inheritance tax while estates pay the estate tax, many estates step in to take this financial burden off their beneficiaries and they pay it for them.
 It's a personal decision, not a legislative one, often provided for in a decedent's will.

 What Is an Estate Tax?

 An estate tax is a tax on your right to transfer property after your death and accounts for everything you own or have certain interests in at the date of death.
 This type of tax can be imposed at the state or the federal level.
 The government charges it on your right to transfer your property to your heirs after your death.

 This tax generally isn't levied against the entire value of an estate but only on the amount by which it exceeds certain thresholds called exemptions.

-As of 2018, the federal estate tax exemption is $11.7 million (and increasing to $12.06 million in 2022) due to changes stemming from the Tax Cut and Jobs Act of 2017, so this much of every estate can pass tax-free.
+For decedents dying in 2020, the federal estate tax exemption is $11.7 million (and increasing to $12.06 million in 2022) due to changes stemming from the Tax Cut and Jobs Act of 2017, so this much of every estate can pass tax-free.
 It will sunset in 2025 unless Congress chooses to renew it.
 If not renewed, it will revert back to $5 million, indexed for inflation.

 What Is an Inheritance Tax?